Ga11u/tekna-workshop/cassandra/README.md

 ## Step 5: Cassandra is running but we want to see the DB
 You can stop Cassandra and extend the docker compose to add a new service to visualise Cassandra.

-To stop the cluster using Docker
+To stop and remove the containers you can use:
 ```sh
 docker compose down
 ```

 Let's add a new service for visualising Cassandra as in [docker-compose-gui.yml](docker-compose-gui.yml) or do `cp docker-compose-gui.yml docker-compose.yml`.
+Once you have the new docker-compose file, you can run it with `docker compose up -d`.
+If you have not removed the containers, you will observe that docker recreates the Cassandra instance.

 ```yml
 version: '3'